Our Team

 Before joining Good Reason Houston, Walter was a Teach for America Corp member in Boston.
 During his time with Teach for America, he was a Math Teacher, Athletic Director, and Math Department Chair at Phoenix Charter Academy Chelsea.
 Walter concurrently earned his Master’s of Education and Curriculum from Boston University during his Teach for America service.

-She earned her bachelor’s degree from Vanderbilt University where she majored in Human and Organizational Development and minored in African American and Diaspora Studies.
-She also earned a Master of Accountancy from Vanderbilt’s Owen Graduate School of Management.
+Ashli is a Georgia native who earned her bachelor’s degree from Vanderbilt University where she majored in Human and Organizational Development and minored in African American and Diaspora Studies.
+She also earned a Master of Accountancy from Vanderbilt’s Owen Graduate School of Management and is a Certified Public Accountant.

 As an Education Pioneer Impact Fellow, Janiel will be supporting the Talent Pipelines project to retain excellent educators in the greater Houston area.